firebase/genkit/docs/tool-calling.md

 const getWeather = ai.defineTool(
   {
-    name: "getWeather",
+    name: 'getWeather',
-    description: "Gets the current weather in a given location",
+    description: 'Gets the current weather in a given location',
     inputSchema: z.object({
       location: z.string().describe('The location to get the current weather for') }),